ecleipteon/JMSUM/README.md

 # JMSUM
-JMSUM is a script which extracts summaries given a set of .JLT data from Apache JMeter.
+JMSUM is a script which extracts summaries given a set of .JTL data from Apache JMeter.
+It's usefull when you are valuatng data from multiple experiments.

-I Wrote this script to summarize data coming out from automated executions of Apache JMeter.
-The alternative was manually read each JLT test file and manually copy values on matlab.
+I Wrote this script to summarize data coming out from multiple automated executions of Apache JMeter.
+The alternative was manually read each JTL test file and manually copy each value doing my stuff.

 This is the very first time I wrote something in Python and I did it in a couple of hours (yes this is an excuse because the code actually sucks even if it works, at least).

+TODO:  It could not work really fine when there are errors in HTTP Responses from the server.

 ```
 [ecleipteon@localhost JMSUM]$ python JMSUM.py -d Random/ -o out_file